Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Rating of Evidence: I = Data from randomized controlled trials; II = Data from well-designed nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

 With currently available antiretroviral therapy (ART), most patients living with HIV can achieve and maintain HIV viral suppression.
-Furthermore, advances in treatment and a better understanding of drug resistance make it possible to consider switching an effective regimen to another regimen in some situations (see below).
-When considering such a switch, clinicians must keep several key principles in mind to maintain viral suppression while addressing concerns with the current regimen.
+Furthermore, advances in treatment and a better understanding of drug resistance make it possible to consider switching from an effective regimen to another regimen in some situations (see below).
+When considering such a switch, clinicians must keep several key principles in mind in order to maintain viral suppression while addressing the concerns with the current regimen.

 Reasons to Consider Regimen Switching in the Setting of Viral Suppression